 Later in the sunset, as the light begins to fade, the sky remains beautiful and the sea takes on a range of colors.

 Although the primary theme of my blog is travel, I can’t resist sharing some beautiful sunsets from my own neighborhood in Iowa City, Iowa.
-After all, it’s my blog, and I can include local-to-me sunsets if I want to!
+After all, it’s my blog and I can go a little off topic if I want to!

 I don’t have to travel far to see beautiful sunsets.
 These seven photos were taken from my front door, looking across the street at my neighbors’ houses.